-The coupling of the Higgs to W and Z bosons, either in decay or production, also provides a sensitive probe of CP violation effects.
-Limits of order (BLAH BLAH) on CP violating terms in the H-V-V coupling can be achieved at ILC250, with further improvement to YY at ILC500.
-[172].
+The coupling of the Higgs to WW or ZZ, either in decay or production, also provides a sensitive probe of CP violation effects.
+Anomalous CP-violating couplings can affect angular correlations between vector boson decay planes.
+Limits of order (BLAH BLAH) on CP violating terms in the HVV coupling can be achieved at ILC250, and further improved at higher ILC energies [175, 176].